Meniscus Tear Exercises

 Clinical studies show that even many people with meniscus tears on their MRI can recover just as well without surgery as with surgery.

-The outer parts of the meniscus have a better blood supply than the deeper part, so sometimes tears in the deeper part of the meniscus do require surgery.
+The outer parts of the meniscus have a better blood supply than the deeper part.
+Therefore, sometimes tears in the deeper part of the meniscus do require surgery.

-However, as we'll discus below, doing exercises that improve blood flow to the meniscus is a good way to help the meniscus to heal without surgery.
+However, doing exercises that improve blood flow can help the meniscus heal without surgery.

 Before discussing what exercise are good for a meniscus tear, we should first cover what exercises to avoid with a meniscus tear.